DannickFox/sorts/README.md

 Run in console.
 With no arguments the program will generate a default array and use the default set function for sorting.
 Test other sorts by adding the array size as first argument and the name of the sort to use as the second.
-Available options are: bubble, insertion, selection, quick, quickLR, merge heap, and bogo.
+Available options are: bubble, insertion, selection, quick, quickLR, merge, heap and bogo.